Christopher Whelen: Music

-Whelen was primarily a music dramatist and his most successful works are the series of radio and television music theatre works commissioned by the BBC starting from the 1960s.
+Whelen was primarily a music dramatist and his most successful works are the series of radio and television music theatre works commissioned by the BBC starting from the late 1950s with composing The Diary of Samuel Pepys.
 His first operatic production, broadcast on 6 August 1961, was The Beggar's Opera, for which he contributed new arrangements of the traditional ballads.
 The original radio opera The Cancelling Dark, with text by the poet Vernon Scannell, followed on 5 December 1965.
 Based on a true story, the action alternates between a crashed aircraft in the African jungle near Benguela and the radio control room at Kakonda Airfield.

 In 1966 the BBC announced "our intention to win wider audiences for opera" and a wide-ranging season was programmed by Cedric Messina (Director of Opera - Drama Group).
 John Hopkins and Whelen were jointly commissioned to create a work for BBC2 that would explore what a TV opera might look like, featuring "a contemporary plot and modern dress".
 The first was Some Place of Darkness, described by Jennifer Barnes as " a sombre domestic drama set in the present, it exemplified all that television promoted".
 The second opera, Night Cry, although completed and scheduled for production in 1968, was shelved, following a change in the Directorship of BBC2.

 By 1969, for Incident at Owl Creek, Whelen had dispensed with a librettist, adapting the source material (based on the short story by Ambrose Bierce) himself.
 His next piece, The Findings (1972) had a text based on an original idea concerning the excavation of an Etruscan tomb.
 Creating his own plot and characters presented through his own words and music, Whelen was attempting to create a more personal form of "total musical theatre".
 Christopher Palmer identified The Findings and Incident at Owl Creek as "outstanding".

 The music drama The Restorer, produced and directed by Martin Esslin, is a further example of Whelen's experimentation with the close combination of words and music.
 The plot involves the discovery of a mysterious Dutch painting, prompting a journey of self-exploration.

 Another strand of Whelen's work was in film.
 He composed the score for The Valiant (1962), The Face of Fu Manchu (1965) and Coast of Skeletons (1965).
 There was also a ballet, Cul de Sac, choreographed by Norman Morrice and staged by Ballet Rambert on 13 July 1964 at Sadler's Wells.

 Whelen wrote incidental music for over a hundred plays in all, including some twenty-nine for Shakespeare productions at the Old Vic, Stratford-on-Avon and Chichester Festival Theatres - and for BBC radio and television - as well as major scores, involving both choruses and orchestras for a series of seven Greek Dramas on the BBC's Third Programme.